Traveling for Thanksgiving? Check Out These Safety Tips!

 Practice Defensive Driving

 Between the excitement of seeing your family and friends and the time constraints you may be under to visit several people or to return to work, it’s important that you drive safely.
 It’s important to practice defensive driving.
 The defensive driving choices you make may depend on several factors.
-One of those factors includes the weather.
-You’ve already learned that there’s a drastic increase in people on the roads during the Thanksgiving holiday.
-Adding in bad weather such as ice, snow, or rain can make driving even more dangerous.
-Make sure that you:

-• Put lots of room between you and other vehicles.
+• Don’t Tailgate: Put lots of room between you and other vehicles.
 This can help you have enough time to stop if someone suddenly pulls out in front of you and you need to stop.

-• Give yourself extra driving time.
+• Plan Ahead: Give yourself extra driving time.
 This can help you by giving you more time to get to where you need to be.
 This is important with all the extra cars on the road.
 Additionally, it means that you feel less stressed during your trip and you may be less likely to speed or put yourself into a situation that increases your chance of being in a wreck.

 Hurt in a Wreck?
 Call Thompson Law

+We hope these Thanksgiving safety tips help keep you and your family safe during the holidays.
 If you’re hurt in a wreck during the Thanksgiving holiday, call Thompson Law toll free at 844-308-8180, in Dallas at 214-444-4444, or in Fort Worth at 817-444-4444 to schedule your FREE initial consultation.
 You can learn what your claim may be worth and we can help you protect your legal rights.

 No Win No Fee for Personal Injury Case